Decentralized finance, or DeFi, is the ecosystem of financial applications being built with blockchain technology and without banks.

 And they way it’s doing so is replacing those outdated rails with the public blockchains, which are global, distributed, and decentralized networks specifically made to transfer value without the need of intermediaries.

-The term DeFi, short for decentralized finance, was born in an August 2018 Telegram chat between Ethereum developers and entrepreneurs including Inje Yeo of Set Protocol, Blake Henderson of 0x and Brendan Forster of Dharma.
+The term DeFi was born in an August 2018 Telegram chat between Ethereum developers and entrepreneurs including Inje Yeo of Set Protocol, Blake Henderson of 0x and Brendan Forster of Dharma.

 They were discussing what to call the movement of open financial applications being built on Ethereum.
 Other options considered were Open Horizon, Lattice Network and Open Financial Protocols.
 Henderson said DeFi worked well, as it “comes out as DEFY.”